 Of course, I had help when planting up my baskets and pots.
 Emily is never far away (unless she is snoozing!)

-I have other pieces to help gardeners, old and new, so take a look at:
+I have other articles to help gardeners, old and new, so take a look at:

-If you want fabulous baskets then pin this article so that you can find it again.
+If you want fabulous hanging baskets then pin this article so that you can find it again.